SecretOnline/NMS-Info/README.md

 6. Wait for it to be merged
 7. Congratulations, you just contributed!

+## Adding into to the repository

 If you're adding information to the repo, use the [generator](http://secretonline.github.io/NMS-Info/generator.html) to ensure proper formatting.

-Always add new information to the end of the file.
-Inserting between items could break and "related" links between items.
+In previous versions it was important that you added to the end of the file.
+Now it is no longer as important.
+In order to keep things consistent, I ask that you still add to the end of the file.

+The [info dump](http://secretonline.github.io/NMS-Info/infodump.html) can be used to quickly dump all of the information, which can help with grammar and spelling checking.